Fix: Error 0x8024500c When Installing Windows Updates

 2. Try Updating Manually

 You can try to install the update manually through the official Microsoft Windows Update catalog.
-This process downloads the Update setup file, which doesn’t rely on the files downloaded by Windows to update your Windows which, in most cases, bypasses these error codes.
-Follow these steps to install the update manually:-
+This process downloads the update setup file, bypassing the files that Windows usually downloads to update your system, which in most cases avoids these error codes.

 1. Head over to the official Windows Update catalog.